Zharkyn Kalysh

 Result

-Drop-off at scoring decreased by
+Drop-off at scoring:

 Hypothesis 3Confirmed